Get to know some of our members through their answers to these questions:

 - There are a lot but maybe being on the F and M’s Hood to Coast (198-mile relay) super- masters team and winning 1st place as a team.

-- I run to better myself each day, and to win races.
+- I run to better myself each day.

 - I like to spend time at the beach or in the mountains.